thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/1_single_colored/cat-60.md

 ## Description

 Thick conical/mastoid bowl with rounded rim and convex bottom.
-In the interior three horizontal grooves 0.5 cm wide: one is 1 cm below the rim and a pair at 3 cm, at mid-body.
-At the exterior two concentric grooves, 2.8 and 4.2 cm wide and 0.3 cm thick, encircle the bottom.
+In the interior, three horizontal grooves 0.5 cm wide: one is 1 cm below the rim and a pair at 3 cm, at mid-body.
+On the exterior, two concentric grooves, 2.8 and 4.2 cm wide and 0.3 cm thick, encircle the bottom.

-## Comparanda
+## Comments and Comparanda

 See {% cat '2003.217' %}.